Chart Color Schemes

 Health performance in Traralgon - East is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover is held by approximately 51% of its total population (~6,593 people), slightly lower than the average SA2 area.
-The most common medical conditions are arthritis (10.2%) and mental health issues (10.1%).
-About 60.9% of residents report being free from medical ailments, compared to 60.1% in Rest of Vic.
-The area has 20.8% of residents aged 65 and over (2,677 people).
-Health outcomes among seniors present challenges similar to those faced by the general population.
+Both younger and older age groups have a high prevalence of common health conditions.
+The rate of private health cover is approximately 51% of the total population (~6,630 people), slightly lower than the average SA2 area.
+Arthritis and mental health issues are the most prevalent medical conditions in the area, affecting 10.2 and 10.1% of residents respectively.
+A total of 60.9% of residents report having no medical ailments, compared to 60.1% across Rest of Vic.
+The area has a high proportion of seniors aged 65 and over, at 20.8% (2,692 people).
+Health outcomes among seniors present some challenges, broadly mirroring the general population's health profile.

 Frequently Asked Questions - Health